 In the event of further enquiries, the Managing Editor’s decision, having consulted with the Editorial Board, is final.

 A paper may be in the form of a report on empirical research or a desktop analysis of ideas and concepts.
 It may be based on work that has been produced for course assessment, but only when the assessment has been completed.
 Papers will be published on the understanding that the material is original and has not been published or submitted for review elsewhere.
 Where figures or tables are reproduced from other publications, evidence of permission from the original author should be provided.

 In the spirit of the Association, the editor and reviewers will do everything to support authors’ efforts to gain publication.
 However, work that is judged to be unsuitable in content or does not attempt to meet the following formatting guidelines will be returned without review for resubmission.

 The main body of text should not normally exceed 7,000 words, including references.
 The abstract should not normally exceed 250 words.

-A separate title page should be included with the author’s name and institution and with an email address for contact, should be included.
+A separate title page should be included with the author’s name and institution and with an email address for contact.

-Figures and tables with their captions should be included at suitable points in the text.
+Figures or tables with their captions below should be included at suitable points in the text.
 Tables should be in simple Word format.
 Inserted text boxes should not be used.

 Manuscripts should be free from gender and ethnic bias.